sjforman/sjforman.github.io/content/posts/llms-truthy-for-health-claims.md

 The first four are in the "more-or-less unequivocally settled knowledge" category, but with vocal crowds of dissidents.
 The fifth, the wine one, tests a proposition that until recently was contested but widely thought to be true, and is now contested but widely thought to be false.

-I wanted to know how the most widely used LLMs respond to these, at a few different levels of sophistication, ranging from a naive open-ended question to quantitative probability estimates.
+I wanted to know how the most widely used LLMs respond to these at different levels of precision, from naive open-ended questions to quantitative probability estimates.

 ## Testing the Most Widely Used LLMs